Suicide Facts and Myths

 However, is this really true?
 Is there strong evidence to support this widely held view?
-We strongly believe that the answer is NO.
+We strongly believe that the answer is no.

 The study was conducted by questionnaire using a non-probability sampling method.
 This means that the questionnaire was promoted within the LGBT community and people chose whether or not to fill it in.
 In total 2078 questionnaires were analysed, however only 120 of these were transgender people, and only 27 of these were under the age of 26 years old.
-It is only the results from the 27 young trans people that was reported in relation to suicide.
+It is only the result from the 27 young trans people that was reported in relation to suicide.
 Of these 27 young trans people 13 of them reported having attempted suicide at some point in the past.
 This is where the 48% of all trans youth attempt suicide stat comes from.

 We have a number of problems with this study: